Global Airport Monitoring at Your Fingertips: How Few-Shot Learning Is the New Table Stakes in Automated Target Recognition

 There are just a handful of major players building these large, foundation models.
 Universally, the models are data hungry, trained on publicly available information, and are expensive to train.
 The organizations building them are hyper-focused and are heavily funded (internally or externally) to develop these models.
 These organizations fall into three groups:

-On those two issues, this is where competition benefits national security.
-Some companies, like OpenAI, don't publish their weights.
+But there are two primary issues: IP ownership and data provenance.
+This is where competition can benefit national security.
+Some companies, like OpenAI, neither publish their weights nor provide insight into what data their models were exposed to in training.
 Stability AI provides model weights to the “Stable Diffusion” model as open-source, and they are transparent about the training set they use (i.e. LAION-5B dataset).

 Devaki Raj is CEO and co-Founder of CrowdAI.
 She is a University of Oxford educated data scientist and former Googler.
 Robert Miller is Head of Government Solutions at CrowdAI.
 He is a former federal civilian employee, having worked on Capitol Hill and at The White House, NGA, and CIA.